EOxServer/eoxserver/docs/sphinx/en/users/install.rst

                         Optional.
 Default extent, needed if it cannot be determined automatically by GDAL.
 Format:
                         <minx>,<miny>,<maxx>,<maxy>
+  --default-begin-time  Optional.
+Default begin timestamp when no other EO-
+                        metadata is available.
+The format is ISO-8601.
+  --default-end-time    Optional.
+Default end timestamp when no other EO-
+                        metadata is available.
+The format is ISO-8601.
+  --default-footprint   Optional.
+The default footprint in WKT format when no
-  --visible=VISIBLE     Optional.
-Sets the visibility status of all datasets
-                        to thegiven boolean value.
+                        other EO-metadata is available.s --visible=VISIBLE     Optional.
+Sets the visibility status of all datasets to thegiven boolean value.
 Defaults to 'True'.
   --version             show program's version number and exit